synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 Below you see another use of the try/except statement.
 The deal here is that the web browser may be asking for a Python function that does not exist.

 **NOTE** – we will see the available set of Python functions defined later on in this walk-through.
-The important point here is that SNAP Connect only provides access to functions that you *explicitly* tell it to, it"s not enough just to have the routine exist within your program.
+The important point here is that SNAP Connect only provides access to functions that you *explicitly* tell it to, it's not enough just to have the routine exist within your program.

 ```python
         try: